meizabel/documentation/prior_art.md

 In terminology we heavily lean on Domain-Driven Design(DDD) [“Big Blue Book”](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)by Eric Evans, while borrowing some elements like “Process Manager” from [CQRS Jorney](https://msdn.microsoft.com/en-us/library/jj554200.aspx) by Microsoft.

+We are yet at the beginning of our journey with Spine.
+Join us and share how it goes!